cjto/HarvardEdX-CS50s-Intro-to-AI/heredity/README.md

 - For both of the distributions for each person in `probabilities`, this function should normalize that distribution so that the values in the distribution sum to 1, and the relative values in the distribution are the same.
 - For example, if `probabilities["Harry"]["trait"][True]` were equal to `0.1` and `probabilities["Harry"]["trait"][False]` were equal to `0.3`, then your function should update the former value to be `0.25` and the latter value to be `0.75`: the numbers now sum to 1, and the latter value is still three times larger than the former value.
 - The function should not return any value: it just needs to update the `probabilities` dictionary.

-You should not modify anything else in `heredity.py` other than the three functions the specification calls for you to implement, though you may write additional functions and/or import other Python standard library modules.
-You may also import `numpy` or `pandas`, if familiar with them, but you should not use any other third-party Python modules.